-More businesses rely on online transactions that require an individual to agree and sign digitally rather than the old-fashioned method of printing a document, filling it out by hand, and mailing it to them.
+More businesses rely on online transactions that require an individual to agree and sign digitally an electronic form rather than the old-fashioned method of printing a document, filling it out by hand, and mailing it to them.

-Nowadays, you can complete an online purchase by using your smartphone, tablet, or computer and without requiring to have an original wet signature.
+Nowadays, business processes require signatures can be completed online for example you can complete an online purchase by using your smartphone, tablet, or computer without requiring you to have an original wet signature.

-That’s where a secure digital signature comes in handy.
+That’s where a secure signature comes in handy.

-A document may be made much more legally binding by the use of a digital signature.
-The document’s security is enhanced by the digital signature certificate process, which allows it to be kept confidential between the parties.
+An electronic document may be made much more legally binding by the use of newer technologies.
+The document’s security is enhanced by the digital certificate process, which allows it to be kept confidential between one party and another.

-You can think about digital signature as the next generation of electronic signature which uses some sort of user identification.
-This involves using cryptographic means of protecting the document to prevent tampering.
+You can think about it as the next generation of electronic signatures which uses some sort of user electronic identification.
+This involves using cryptographic means of protecting electronic documents to prevent tampering.

-Digital signatures act as a sort of fingerprint for electronic transactions guaranteeing the authenticity of the person signing the document and that no modifications have done to the document after the signing process.
+Digital signatures act as a sort of fingerprint for electronic transactions guaranteeing the authenticity of the person’s signed document and that no modifications have been done to the document after the signing process.

 Why Digital Signature is Better Than Wet Signature?

-Studies have shown that using secure digital signatures in organizations can save the equivalent of a whole working week per year for every employee.
+Studies have shown that using secure e-signatures in organizations can save the equivalent of a whole working week per year for every employee.

-A physical document is more likely to being destroyed, stolen, or compromised than a contract that is stored remotely and safely in the cloud.
+A physical document is more likely to be destroyed, stolen, or compromised than a contract that is stored remotely and safely in the cloud.

-It will help finalize the digital signature process in a matter of minutes, improve productivity, reduce costs, and it is paperless.
+Electronic signatures will help finalize the digital processes in a matter of minutes, improve productivity, reduce costs, prevent fraud, and it is paperless.

 The same study mentioned above demonstrates that It takes 37 minutes on average to receive a signed contract with an electronic signature.
 The procedure could take up to 5 days or more if done the usual way.

-- Reduce costs: The use of a digital signature helps you to save money on physical storage, mailing or couriering papers, and printing.
+- Reduce costs: It helps you to save money on physical storage, mailing or couriering papers, and printing.
 The greater the number of documents handled by your company, the greater the reduction.

 - Improve Overall Business Operations: Consider how wet signed documents can stymie your business’s operations.
 Consider how much time we would lose if we had a large number of papers to sign from different parties based in different geographical locations.
 It’s possible the processing would have to pass through many departments and workflows.

-- Sign Anytime & Anywhere: You may use digital signature solutions to complete a digital contract signing, leave requests, or procedure from anywhere.
-Documents can be remotely signed by you while on holiday or a business trip using your smartphone or laptop.
+- Sign Anytime & Anywhere: You may use digital signature solutions to sign a document, leave requests, or procedure from anywhere.
+Documents can be remotely signed by you while on holiday or on a business trip using your smartphone or laptop.
 Other parties aren’t waiting for you to come to the office to wet signed documents.
-The digital signature process is much more effective, safer, and convenient.
+The digital processes are much more effective, safer, and convenient.

-- Enhanced Customer Experience: Sharing and signing documents online with secure digital signature speeds up the process and makes it more comfortable for consumers.
+- Enhanced Customer Experience: Sharing and signing documents online speeds up the process and makes it more comfortable for consumers.
 It saves a significant amount of time and resources.
 It allows clients to manage documents more efficiently and move on to the next business steps.

 - Improved Security: Documents digitally signed provide a high degree of confidentiality.
 They cannot be forged or altered.
 Anyone trying to change the document can be quickly tracked down and detected.
 Any improper access is reported to the original owner.

-- Eco-friendly: Adopting digital signature solutions eliminates the need for paper.
+- Eco-friendly: It eliminates the need for paper.
 It protects forests, lowers the carbon footprint, and adds to environmental conservation.

 Signatures are one of the things that have evolved as a result of today’s fast-paced technological climate.
 Prior to the modern age, wet signatures were produced using a pen; but, in the digital era, wet signatures should not be used any longer.

-Wet signatures were formerly the standard, but digital signatures are increasingly replacing them since they are faster, quicker, safer, and more convenient.
+Wet signatures were formerly the standard, but electronic and digital signatures are increasingly replacing them since they are faster, quicker, safer, and more convenient.